-To determine whether a candidate qualifies for accommodations under the Americans with Disabilities Act-or as a result of a current medical condition-the Examination Program requires a complete evaluation of the candidate as well as a completed and signed Testing Accommodations Request.
+To determine whether candidates qualify for accommodations under the Americans with Disabilities Act-or as a result of a current medical condition-the Examination Program requires a complete evaluation of the candidate as well as a completed and signed Testing Accommodations Request.
 A health care professional appropriately qualified to evaluate the disability or medical condition must conduct the evaluation.
-For more information on accommodations and an explanation of how to request testing accommodations, please consult the Testing Accommodations Request area on the Examination Program website (see the section entitled "Application Procedures").
+For more information on accommodations and an explanation of how to request testing accommodations consult the Testing Accommodations Request of the Examination Program website (see the section entitled "Apply to Take the DLOSCE").